QR2.1.1 The Quantum Network

 4. Has science proved that the physical world is an objective reality?
 (QR1.2.3)

-5. How does quantum realism agree with The Matrix?
+5. How does quantum realism agree with The Matrix movie?
 How does it differ?
 (QR1.2.5)

 6. How are quantum realism and physical realism the same?
-What is the difference?
+How are they different?
 (QR1.2.5)

 7. Could science still operate in a virtual reality?
 (QR1.2.6)